nerabits/Surge-Manual/rule/misc-rule.md

 #### PROTOCOL

 Rule matches if the protocol of the request matches.
-The possible values are HTTP, HTTPS, TCP, UDP, DOH.
+The possible values are HTTP, HTTPS, TCP, UDP, DOH, DOH3, DOQ.

 ```
 PROTOCOL,HTTP,DIRECT